department-of-veterans-affairs/va.gov-vfs-teams/Templates/README.md

-# Research - Work Practices for the Veteran Tools Platform
+# Templates - Work Practices for the Veteran Tools Platform

-* This folder contains public-facing research documents for teams working on the Veteran Tools Platform.
+* This folder contains public-facing templates for teams working on the Veteran Tools Platform.

 <hr>